 What is Wildlife Educators Coalition?

-We are public charity comprised of avid animal lovers, educators and rescuers or facilitators.
-We each own a small menagerie of exotic animals.
+We are public charity comprised of a group of exotic animal lovers.
+Members of the coalition each own a small menagerie of exotic animals.
 Working together, we create experiences for our audiences that are entertaining and educational.

 What do we do?

-Our animal ambassadors take our animals to various venues to do exhibits and/or presentations.
+We take our animals to various venues to do exhibits and/or presentations.
 Such as: Birthday Parties, Schools from pre-K to College, Senior Care Centers, Children’s Day Care Centers, Summer Camps, Corporate Events, State Parks, Museums – anywhere we – human and our animals – are treated with respect.
-We recently launched our partnership with Letchworth State Park with a successful Wildlife Festival and Vendor Fair Memorial weekend.
+We have a partnership with Letchworth State Park with a successful annual Wildlife Festival and Vendor Fair.
 We will continue to partner with Letchworth State park to provide content for field trips and adult programs at their new Humphrey Nature Center.

 You will get a close up look at some animals that many of you may have never heard of before and some that will surprise you.

 Why do we do what we do?

 We do what we do because we love and respect all animals.
 We are fascinated by them and hope to invoke a deeper feeling for Mother Nature and all her children with these close-up experiences.
 The personal stories that we tell help people understand that an interactive relationship with a living creature is a rewarding experience as well as a job.
 What we get back, we feel, is much more than what we give.
 We hope the information – science and lessons on care and commitment – help people in choosing a companion animal, understanding the commitment involved and then honoring it.

 How long has the WEC been around?

 WEC was founded in January of 2009.
 For most of us, animals – large and small, domestic and exotic – have always been an important part of our lives.